|To view the regulations for your state, click here|

 At the conclusion of the webinar, you will be able to start your own inventory in this area, and get into action with tools and resources to reduce your compliance risk.

-Walter is a trial lawyer with more than twenty five years of experience in litigation, and leads Balch & Bingham's multi-disciplinary team focused on the alcohol and drug treatment industry.
+Walter H. Boone is a trial lawyer with more than twenty five years of experience in litigation, and leads Balch & Bingham's multi-disciplinary team focused on the alcohol and drug treatment industry.

 With seven years’ experience in the healthcare industry prior to attending law school, Chris brings invaluable clinical and operational insights that benefit his healthcare clients today.
 Chris chairs Balch & Bingham’s Health Care Litigation Practice Group, and maintains a regional practice throughout the Southeastern United States in litigation and counseling in the areas of health law, class action, fraud and abuse, medical malpractice, insurance, governmental investigations, and ERISA.